 The aesthetic medical services market in China is highly competitive and fragmented with numerous market participants.
-Our competitors include major privately-owned multi-site operators in China such as Mylike, Yestar, Aist and Evercare.
+Our competitors include major privately-owned multi-site operators in China such as Mylike, Yestar, brands under Lancy Co.,Ltd., Aist and Evercare.
 We believe the principal competitive factors in this market are price and quality of service, variety of services rendered, convenience and proximity of treatment center location to place of business or residence, brand recognition and reputation, targeted marketing and customized services.